19 Essential Qualities Of A Manager That Guarantee Success

 But, if you have a swing shift in place, you may pay those employees $12 an hour — a significant savings in labor costs when compared to the overtime pay.

-So, instead of asking your day shift to work overtime to complete a task, you can have them pass it on to the swing shift to complete for less.
+So, instead of asking your day shift to work overtime to complete a task, you can have them pass it on to the swing shift to complete on their regular time.

 As you implement and schedule swing shifts, do your best to ensure that the system is fair for all.